 Video: Melania Trump Island?
-FLOTUS Wants Christmas On Deserted Island With Donald, Barron – Twitter Agrees
+FLOTUS Wants Christmas On Deserted Island With Donald, Barron — Twitter Agrees

 Melania Trump wants to run away to a deserted island for Christmas and New Year’s Eve.
-That’s the response Melania gave at a Children’s National event, as seen in the below video of Melania from NBC News and reported by Nikki Schwab of the Daily Mail.
+That’s the response Melania gave at a Children’s National event, as seen in the video below of Melania from NBC News and reported by Nikki Schwab of the Daily Mail.
 According to the pool report, a 10-year-old boy asked Melania where she would spend her holidays if she could escape to any place in the world.
-Melania apparently gave an answer that provided insight into the first lady desiring time alone with her family and away from the public, when Melania stated that she wanted to get away to a deserted tropical island with her family, presumably President Donald Trump and Barron Trump, at minimum.
+Melania stated that she wanted to get away to a deserted tropical island with her family, presumably President Donald Trump and Barron Trump.

-Melania Trump: “I would spend my holidays on a deserted island, a tropical island, with my family.”
+“I would spend my holidays on a deserted island, a tropical island, with my family.”

-Melania was taking part in a short question and answer session with children in the audience.
+Melania was taking part in a short question-and-answer session with children in the audience.
 Mrs. Trump noted that her favorite Christmas carol is “Oh, Holy Night.”
-But it is Melania’s “deserted island, a tropical island,” answer that is resonating throughout social media.
-Melania also told the crowd that her family’s Christmas traditions include Christmas Eve dinner and mass the same night or on Christmas Day, along with more family dinners – leaving time for Santa Claus to visit on December 25.
+But it is Melania’s “deserted island, a tropical island” answer that is resonating throughout social media.
+Melania also told the crowd that her family’s Christmas traditions include Christmas Eve dinner and mass the same night or on Christmas Day, along with more family dinners — leaving time for Santa Claus to visit on December 25.

 First lady Melania Trump answers questions about Christmas from children: "I would spend my holidays on a deserted island, a tropical island, with my family." pic.twitter.com/pQKDBynLAG